 During normal business hours, DPW staff will monitor the weather and dispatch trucks and equipment as required.
 For nighttime and weekend storms, the Police Department will monitor road conditions.
 They will contact DPW foremen, should snow or icing develop.
 These individuals will respond with the appropriate number of trucks and equipment concentrating on main roads.
 This would ordinarily involve sand or salt runs to keep snow and ice from forming and packing on the road surface.
 Plowing operations would begin as needed.
 Major routes and arterials are the first priority followed by secondary roads and connectors.
 The objective is to keep roads safe and passable and prevent unmanageable accumulations in long duration storms.

-Saco DPW maintains approximately 150 miles of streets and sidewalks.
-During the winter months, the department has the responsibility for plowing and removing snow as well as controlling and treating icy conditions.
-The department is also responsible for clearing parking lots and driveways at city schools and other public buildings.
 No two storms are identical; weather conditions can vary significantly during the winter months.
-Different conditions require different tactics and circumstances will dictate the appropriate strategy.
+Different weather conditions require different tactics.
+Different variables and circumstances dictate the appropriate strategy implemented for each storm.
 The goal is to keep the travel lanes open, minimize accumulation, and maintain passable conditions on the main roads.
 As the storm diminishes, drivers will go back over all routes to clean up and widen the roadways and intersections.
 Salt and sand will be applied to treat road surfaces.
-It may take 3 to 4 hours to complete a typical plow route, significant accumulations may occur during intense storms.
+It may take 3 to 4 hours to complete a typical plow route; significant accumulations may occur during intense storms.
+The City only plows sidewalks within a 1-mile radius of school zones.
+There are several sidewalks in Saco that are outside this area that do not receive plowing.After the Storm

 Once the storm has ended, all secondary and minor roads will be cleared.
 The entire city will receive "another pass" to insure the roads are in a satisfactory condition.
 Salt and sand will be used to treat icy spots and packed snow.
 At this point, the focus shifts entirely to sidewalks and snow removal.
 Snow is removed for two primary reasons: to clear streets and sidewalks for vehicle and pedestrian traffic and to provide space for future snow accumulation.
 The downtown area is completed first, once this is complete, the crews move into residential areas.
 This is a slow process and it will take several weeks to finish the job.
 It is not unusual to have another storm hit, starting the process again.